peteroupc/html3dutil/doc/MathUtil.md

 #### Return Value

-lin A four-element vector giving the red, green, blue, and alpha components, in that order, of the given color in encoded sRGB.
+lin A four-element vector giving the red, green, blue, and alpha components, in that order, of the specified color in encoded sRGB.
 The alpha component will be as specified in the "lin" parameter.
 (Type: Array.&lt;number>)